 Author: Daniel Kahneman

-There are two systems that drive the way we think.
-The first system is fast, intuitive, and emotional, while the second system is slower, more deliberative, and more logical.
+There are two ways in which we think.
+Sometimes, we think quickly, intuitively, and emotionally.
+Other times, we think slower, more logically, and deliberatively.
 Join world-famous psychologist Daniel Kahneman as he offers advice on thinking slowly and guarding against the “mental glitches” that can get us into a bind down the road.

 Author: Jon Gordon